Bacon/BaconStringUtils/README.txt

 Personal collection of reusable classes.
-The word "Aine" is finnish for "stuff".
+The word "Aine" is finnish for "substance".
 Everything is licensed under the New BSD license (see LICENSE.txt).
 The collection currently contains the following components:

 Aine_Text_Slugifier: